-Members of the Division of Emergency Preparedness have been invited to speak at local, national, and international events on topics of emergency preparedness and response.
-To date, DEP members have led more than 50 local and regional training events and have been invited to speak more than 70 times on emergency preparedness and response.
+Members of the Center for Disaster Medicine have been invited to speak at local, national, and international events on topics of emergency preparedness and response.
+To date, CDM members have led more than 50 local and regional training events and have been invited to speak more than 70 times on emergency preparedness and response.
 Dr. Biddinger also leads a 2.5 credit course at the Harvard School of Public Health entitled “Public Health Response to Mass Emergencies.”

-Members of the DEP represent MGH on several committees that impact the community of Boston:
+Members of the CDM represent MGH on several committees that impact the community of Boston:

 The MGH Hazmat Team has won a special citation from the Mayor’s Office of the City of Boston, and is one of the most active hospital-based programs in the state.
 Its training curriculum was given to, and has been incorporated into, the federally-funded DelValle Institute for Emergency Preparedness in Boston.